jethornton/rpi/docs/source/lite-install.rst

 Setting up the Raspberry Pi OS
 ------------------------------

-First some settings need to be changed using raspi-config so type in
+First some settings need to be changed using raspi-config.
+After booting up open a terminal and type in the following.
 ::

   sudo raspi-config